Who is the MANRS Ambassador?

 The MANRS Ambassador is a representative of a MANRS participant organization, an opinion leader in his/her community who strongly believes that routing security is an essential component for the future well-being of the Internet and is ready to contribute to its improvement.

-Ambassador applications are now closed.
-Meet the Ambassadors.
+Applications for 2021 Ambassador Program are now closed.

 MANRS Ambassador Focus Area